adamrt/heretic/README.md

 Heretic is a set of tools for looking at the contents of the Final Fantasy Tactics PSX image.

-It uses c99, sokol, nuklear, cglm.
+It uses c99, sokol, imgui, cglm.

 ### Required